LeFnord/grape-starter/template/README.md

+# adept it to your needs

 # Grape API on Rack

-A [Grape](http://github.com/ruby-grape/grape) API mounted on [Rack](https://github.com/rack/rack), as starting point for API development with Grape.
+A [Grape](http://github.com/ruby-grape/grape) API mounted on [Rack](https://github.com/rack/rack), starting point for API development with Grape.
 It also includes [grape-swagger](http://github.com/ruby-grape/grape-swagger) for documentation generating.

-## Why?

-TODO: describe the reasons and benefits of this gem …

 ## Usage